-Using military, government, and private records, Black Soldiers in the U.S. Armed Forces traces the development of official military policy toward black personnel and the social and political forces influencing this policy.
+Using military, government, and private records, Black Soldiers in the U.S. Armed Forces traces the development of official military policy toward Black personnel and the social and political forces influencing this policy.
 The documents here illustrate the roles of African Americans and the treatment they received.
 The contents are arranged chronologically; the first six volumes take the reader to the end of World War II, while volumes 7-13 deal with postwar developments.

 Three major themes emerged during this period of almost 350 years.
-First, when in need of manpower, the armed forces, for entirely practical reasons, turned to the African

-American.
-Second, influential individuals, acting on principle but usually arguing in terms of increased military efficiency, prodded the armed forces toward acceptance of blacks and whites as equals.
-Third, the black community, gathering strength and self-awareness, succeeded in exerting strong if sometimes indirect pressure upon personnel policies within the armed forces.
+First, when in need of manpower, the U.S. armed forces welcomed the enlistment of African American men.
+Second, influential individuals, usually arguing in terms of increased military efficiency, prodded the armed forces toward acceptance of Black and white men as equals.
+Third, after gathering strength and self-awareness, Black men succeeded in exerting strong if sometimes indirect pressure upon personnel policies within the armed forces.

-The story of black soldiers in the armed forces is not an account of slow, steady progress from exclusion to limited, segregated service, and finally to equal treatment and opportunity with whites.
-At times, the accomplishments of decades vanished within a few years; for example, the Jim Crow era, beginning about 1890, caused the Navy to reverse a policy of racially integrated crews that had begun in the War of 1812.
-For the Army, the fruits of Jim Crow included the Brownsville Affray of 1906, the Houston Riot, and the restricted use of black soldiers in World War I combat.
-After the armistice, black soldiers found few opportunities in the small peacetime defense establishment.
+The story of Black soldiers in the armed forces is not an account of steady progress from exclusion to limited, segregated service, and finally to equal treatment and opportunity with white soldiers.
+At times, the accomplishments of decades vanished within a few years.
+For example, when the Jim Crow era began around 1890, the Navy reversed a policy of racially integrated crews that had begun in the War of 1812.
+For the Army, the fruits of Jim Crow included the Brownsville Affray of 1906, the Houston Riot, and the restricted use of Black soldiers in World War I combat.
+After the armistice, Black soldiers found few opportunities in the small peacetime defense establishment.
 The need for manpower during World War II and reliance on Selective Service brought many African Americans into the services, but the return of peace signaled a revival of limited and segregated duty.
 Not until the early 1950s did pressure from a presidential committee and the need for combat troops in Korea force the Army and Marine Corps to accept racial integration.

-These volumes should also help explain how a major American institution responded to a fundamental challenge to American society, the struggle for minority rights.
-Although the services share the prejudices and shortsightedness that have bedeviled the country, as well as the compensating impulses toward decency and fairness, they have never mirrored American society as some leaders have claimed.
-They are obviously demographically different, and unlike civilian society they are disciplined organisations, able to control the behavior if not the attitudes of their members.
+These volumes also help explain how a major American institution responded to a fundamental issue in American society: the struggle for minority rights.
+Although the armed forces shared many of the prejudices and much of the shortsightedness that bedeviled the country-as well as impulses toward decency and fairness-they have never mirrored American society as closely as some leaders have claimed.
+These documents reveal how the armed forces, as disciplined organizations, and unlike civilian society, were able to control the behavior if not the attitudes of their members.